MFMokbel/Crawlector/README.md

     + this file contains all the configuration parameters that can be adjusted to influence the behavior of the framework.
 9. cl_mlog_<*current_date*>_<*current_time*>_<(pm|am)>.csv
     + log file that contains a plethora of information about visited websites
-    + date, time, list of fired Yara rules with the offsets and lengths of each of the matches, id, url, status code, connection status, HTTP headers, page size, and path to saved page on disk.
+    + date, time, status of Yara scanning, list of fired Yara rules with the offsets and lengths of each of the matches, id, url, HTTP status code, connection status, HTTP headers, page size, path to saved page on disk, and other columns related to URLHaus results.
     + file name is unique per session.
 10. cl_offl_mlog_<*current_date*>_<*current_time*>_<(pm|am)>.csv
     + log file that contains information about files scanned offline.